 The bill amends Minnesota Statutes 2024, section 216B.1691, subdivision 1, to modify the definition of "eligible energy technology" under the renewable energy standard.
-Specifically, it removes the previous capacity limitations for hydroelectric energy, which stated that only facilities with a capacity of less than 100 megawatts or those with a capacity of 100 megawatts or more that were operational as of February 8, 2023, would qualify.
+Specifically, it removes the previous capacity limitations for hydroelectric energy, which stated that only facilities with a capacity of less than 100 megawatts or those in operation as of February 8, 2023, would qualify.
 The updated definition now allows for a broader range of hydroelectric facilities to be considered eligible, thereby promoting increased use of hydroelectric power as a renewable energy source.

-Additionally, the bill introduces a new effective date clause, stating that the changes will take effect the day following final enactment.
-This ensures that the modifications to the renewable energy standard are implemented promptly, facilitating the transition to a more inclusive definition of eligible energy technologies that can contribute to Minnesota's renewable energy goals.
+Additionally, the bill introduces new legal language that establishes an effective date for the changes, stating that the amendments will take effect the day following final enactment.
+This ensures that the modifications to the renewable energy standard are implemented promptly, facilitating the integration of more hydroelectric capacity into Minnesota's energy portfolio.

 Statutes affected: Introduction: 216B.1691